AlaakDev/alaakcliproject/lib/db/README.md

 add <name> <phone_number>
 Example:
-add John Doe 123-456-7890
+add samuel

 Search for a contact
 search <name>
 Example:
-search John Doe
+search samuel

 Update a contact
 update <name> <new_phone_number>
 Example:
-update John Doe 098-765-4321
+update samuel

 Delete a contact
 delete <name>
 example;
-delete John Doe
+delete samuel

 Contributions are welcome!
 Please create a pull request or open an issue to discuss any changes.

 Contact
-If you have any questions or suggestions, please feel free to reach out at alaakelijah@gmail.com
+If you have any questions or suggestions, feel free to reach out at alaakelijah@gmail.com

-Enjoy managing your contacts anytime anywhere with the Phonebook application
+Enjoy managing your contacts anytime anywhere with the Phonebook application.